 The choice of 1080 for the output's width was arbitrary...a mid-range value.
 The height value of '-2' is shorthand for asking ffmpeg to preserve the aspect-ratio of the input file, but ensuring that the height is divisible by 2 (which is a relatively little-understood constraint/rule that ffmpeg has).
 And, the need to specify that the 'scodec' be copied wasn't obvious to me until I happened to choose an input file that contained a sub-title track (actually, it contained MULTIPLE sub-title language tracks).
 So this cmd is saying to copy the first audio stream and the first sub-title stream (if present), but then drop any secondary audio and subtitle tracks that might be present.

 The video bitrate of 800k was chosen as a 'reasonable' value, after I encountered several MKV files with bitrates 10 times higher than that!
-(I suspect that such files were ripped from BLUE-RAY movie DVDs, or other original media with very large resolutions and bitrates.)
+(I suspect that such files were extracted from BLUE-RAY movie DVDs, or other original media with very large resolutions and bitrates.)

 If you need to convert an MP4 video into Google's new-fangled VP8/VP9 (aka "WebM"), 'ffmpeg' can do it:ffmpeg -i Fargo(1996).mp4 -vcodec libvpx -b:v 500K -acodec libvorbis Fargo(1996)--webm.webm

 I should mention here that I started using WebM files because HTML5 'video' and 'source' element tags support viewing of WebM files.
 At about the same time, I'd tried (and failed) in trying to use an MKV-file (containing H.264-video codec) in an HTML-5 webpage.
 When it was later suggested to me that MKV-files are usable in HTML-5 (citing that WebM files are Matroska-compliant), I did some more investigating.
 It turns out that WebM files are a strict subset of Matroska.
 So note that there are a number of restrictions that get enforced if/when you use a tool such as "mkvmerge" to produce a such a 'webm-compliant' output file.

 Quoting from the "mkvmerge" util's documentation, it states that when you use the '-w' or '--webm' option, the rules/results then become: